PaulineFranck98/Pacman/README.md

 ### 📃 Description

-__Pacman__ is a replication of the famous Pacman game using __MonoGame__ and C#.
+__Pacman__ is a replication of the famous Pac-Man game using __MonoGame__ and C#.
 This project explores the features of the MonoGame engine for creating a 2D game.

 #### The game currently includes :